How to Create Adorable DIY Planters — Easy Step-by-Step Guide

 What kind of paint is best for terracotta pots?

-Acrylic paints are ideal for terracotta pots as they adhere well to the porous surface and offer a wide range of colors.
-Ensure you use paints designed for outdoor use if your planter will be exposed to the elements.
+Acrylic paints are ideal for terracotta pots as they adhere well to the porous surface and offer a wide range of colors and finishes.
+They are water-based, making cleanup easy, and dry relatively quickly.
+For planters that will be placed outdoors or exposed to significant moisture, it's advisable to use acrylic paints specifically formulated for outdoor use, as these are more resistant to fading, chipping, and water damage.
+Ensure you use paints designed for outdoor use if your planter will be exposed to the elements, as they offer better durability against weather conditions.

 Do I need to seal painted terracotta pots?